Batna (city): Signature and proclamation of the Algerian revolution

-The first Batneens adhered to Messali Hadj (PPP), as did the Ulemas Ben Badis and the Movement for the Triumph of Democratic Freedoms (MTLD), and together they organized the great historic summit of 22, June 25, 1954.
+The first Batneens adhered to Messali Hadj (PPP), as did the Ulemas Abdelhamid Ben Badis and the Movement for the Triumph of Democratic Freedoms (MTLD), and together they organized the historic summit of June 25, 1954.

 The Algerian revolution started at Batna under the chairmanship of Batnéen Mustapha Benboulaïd (FLN).
 Batna was the first military region of Algeria (zone 1) (1954–1962).

 On the night of November 1, 1954, the barracks of the city of Batna were attacked by the mujahedeen.

 Batna was the command headquarters of the Algerian revolution until independence.

 Bombing

 On September 6, 2007, Batna saw a massive Al-Qaeda suicide bombing.
 The bombing, which took place shortly before the visit of Algerian President Abdelaziz Bouteflika, resulted in approximately 15–20 deaths and 107 injuries as the bomber detonated his device among a crowd waiting to see the President, who was at the end of a three-day tour of eastern Algeria.
 The bombings were condemned by the UN Security Council.